Andes Website : Climbing, Skiing, Trekking and Guidebooks in South America

 Climbing on the north side of the Agulinha da Gavea, Floresta da Tijuca Rio.
 In the Brazilian winter climbing season the north side is of course the sunny side.!

-Topping out on K2, Grade IV+ (about easy E1, hard HVS, 5.8) which finishes right by the Cristo Redentor statue on the Corcovado.
+Topping out on K2, Grade IV+ (about E1 or 5.8) which finishes right by the Cristo Redentor statue on the Corcovado.
 Watch out for the Japanese tourists.

 Tres Picos

 Some of the longest and most impressive routes in Brazil are found on these mountains a few hours drive northeast of Rio.
 It is a very scenic area.
-Pico Maior, at 2315m is the highest peak around here.
+Pico Maior, at 2315m, is the highest peak around here.
+It's in the middle of the photo below.

 Pico Maior, at 2315m is the highest peak around here.